mongodb/atlas-sdk-go/tools/transformer/README.md

 For each model we will effectively remove all enum instances.
 Enums in current form are hard to ensure backwards compatibility.

+5. Remove nullable transformation

+This transformation removes all openapi `nullable` fields from the schema.
+Useful for situations for schemas where nullability handling is not desired.

+6. Tag experimental

+Add `experimental` field to operations based on `operations.stable.json` file.

 ## Transformation Validation

 Transformation engine does perform validation for invalid cases.